namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 }
 ```

 The save operation validates data against field constraints and inserts it into an in‑memory store.
-If validation fails, the runtime throws an error or returns structured validation errors in form submissions.
+If validation fails, the engine throws an error or returns structured validation errors in form submissions.

 To retrieve records, use the find statement: